Give your chords more blues feeling

-In the second chord, the extra D# on the fifth string gives us more of that blues sound.
-The same thing can be done than playing barre chords in the second position with A shape.
-Let's look at a Bb7 in two different ways.
+In the second version, the extra Eb on the fifth string gives us more of that blues sound.
+The same thing can be done playing barre chords in the second position with A shape.
+Here's Bb7 in two different ways.

 Standard Bb7 Alternate Bb7

 Notice the difference in fret positions for the two chords above.
 To use the shapes above you will get possibilities to vary the usual 12 bar blues.
 You could play these chords together with a common open E or E7.
-Since the chords shapes are similar, you could use A#/F as a chromatic in-between chord when going from A7/E to B7/F# (or the other way around).
+Since the chord shapes are similar, you could use A#7/F as a chromatic in-between chord when going from A7/E to B7/F# (or the other way around).

 Dominant 9 chords

-These were some easy tips for making more of your blues guitar playing.
+These were some easy tips for getting more out of your blues guitar playing.